Difference Between Rabbits and Bunnies

 2. All bunnies are rabbits, but not all rabbits are bunnies.

-3. Both terms are often used interchangeably, but understanding the distinction can help avoid confusion in certain contexts.
+3. Both terms are used interchangeably, but understanding the distinction can help avoid confusion in certain contexts.

 Rabbits vs Bunnies